 This also became helpful when I took high school students on service trips around the world.
 They could entertain themselves in airports and vans.
 They could also entertain younger children waiting for Vacation Bible School to begin or parents to pick them up at the end.
 Most of the games require little or no materials to play.

 Are you ready to see the list?
-Click here to download a free copy from my TPT store.
+Click here to download a free copy from my website.
 Print a few copies of this list to keep in the car or your bag.
 Or save a copy to your phone.
 Got another game idea?
 Share it in the comments below.
 Looking for activities for the younger years, check out my previous post on PreK Play.